 If you want to be close to all the action, Hollywood is the place to stay.
 The symbol of entertainment, this area houses many of the city’s iconic landmarks.
 From the Hollywood walk-of-fame to the Dolby Theatre, this is the postcard city of LA!

 There are also plenty of retro-cool bars, shopping venues, and vibrant night-clubs.
 This larger-than-life district is perfect for first-time travelers, especially.
-You’ll find plenty of accommodation options to suit all budgets!
+Here, you’ll find plenty of vacation rentals to suit all budgets!

 Venice Beach is another great area of the city to stay in.
 Buzzing with bohemian spirit, this beach town has everything from funky shops to stylish boutiques.
 If you’re looking for cool and unique things to do in LA, Venice offers a vibrant mix of activities and attractions.